isomorphic-git/isomorphic-git/docs/mergeDriver.md

 title: mergeDriver
 sidebar_label: mergeDriver
 ---
-The merge driver is a callback which is called for each conflicting file.
+The merge driver is a callback which is called for each conflicting file during a merge.
 It takes the file contents on each branch as an array and returns the merged result.

-By default the [merge](./merge.md) command uses the diff3 algorithm to try to solve merge conflicts, and throw an error is the conflict cannot be resolved.
+By default the [merge](./merge.md) command uses the diff3 algorithm to try to solve merge conflicts, and throws an error if the conflict cannot be resolved.
 This is not always ideal, so isomorphic-git implements merge drivers so that users may implement their own merging algorithm.

 A merge driver implements the following API: